EU-Japan Economic Partnership Agreement

 The agreement promotes investment between the EU and Japan and reaffirms the right of each party to regulate legitimate policy objectives agreed in a non-exhaustive list.
 Bilateral negotiations are ongoing for concluding a potential agreement on investment protection.

-With regard to the reservations for existing measures of the European Union and Japan, please refer to the schedule of the European Union and that of Japan set out in Annex I to Annex 8-B of the Agreement, available at the following links:
+Regarding the reservations for existing measures of the European Union and Japan, please refer to the schedule of the European Union and that of Japan set out in Annex I to Annex 8-B of the Agreement, available at the following links:

-With regard to the reservations for future measures of the European Union and Japan, please refer to the schedule of the European Union and that of Japan set out in Annex II to Annex 8-B, available at the following links:
+Regarding the reservations for future measures of the European Union and Japan, please refer to the schedule of the European Union and that of Japan set out in Annex II to Annex 8-B, available at the following links:

-How to Set Up Business in Japan
+How to set up business in Japan

-Overview of the Setting Business in Japan
+Overview of setting up business in Japan